wkimeria/taggart/README.md

-# Taggart, based on Sinatra Starter
+# Taggart

-## Program to show html source of document at url specified and provide tag counts and highlighting of tags
+## Count and display HTML Tags in an html document

+### Show tag counts and highlighting of valid HTML tags (http://www.w3schools.com/tags/)

-### uses a few common components:
+### uses a few common components and is based on sinatra-starter:

 - [Haml](http://haml.info/) (markup)
 - [Sass](http://sass-lang.com/) (styling)